#Shortstops: Another view of Effa

 Since the early twentieth century, baseball has appeared in both comic strips and comic books

 On June 13, 2012, Matt Cain completed the 22nd perfect game in baseball history.

 The Last Straw ...
 Hat

 The sheer number of such tales suggests there’s a certain amount of truth to Rube Waddells’s on- and off-field eccentricities.

 1934 Japan Tour Footage

-Footage of a 1934 journey to the Far East filmed by Jimmy Foxx.
+Footage of a 1934 journey to the Far East filmed by Jimmie Foxx.